 Discover the Street Art in Oaxaca

 The street art in Oaxaca is rarely just decorative.
-There are powerful messages behind many of the pieces painted on walls throughout the city.
+There are powerful messages behind many of the pieces on walls throughout the city.
 They tell a story about Mexico and its people whether it’s political, social, or economic in nature.

 Admiring Oaxaca’s street art has become so prevalent that tours have been developed to take visitors to different street art around the city to learn the history and meaning behind them.
 You can choose to explore the street art by bicycle or book this walking tour to learn about the history behind each piece.